 - Whether you’re renting, owning or want a permanent cooling solution or a flexible one.
 If you’re renting, then installing a split system is probably not allowed – so that answers your question.

 There are many different types of air conditioning systems available today, and each type presents its own set of positive features.
-Determining the best air conditioning system for your unique living situation can be somewhat tricky without the help of an HVAC professional.
+Determining the best air conditioning system for your unique living condition can be somewhat tricky without the help of an HVAC Direct professional.

 Window Air Conditioner

-Formally known as a “unitary” air conditioning system, a window air conditioner is a self-contained air conditioning unit, which means that it is equipped with all of the necessary components such as the condenser, compressor, expansion valve, etc. While window air conditioners are usually placed on top of the window frame, they can be placed in a properly measured hole in an exterior wall, though this is not recommended.
+Formally known as a “unitary” air conditioning system.
+As the name implies, a window air conditioner is a self-contained air conditioning unit, which means that it is equipped with all of the necessary components such as the condenser, compressor, expansion valve, etc. While window air conditioners are usually placed on top of the window frame, they can be placed in a properly measured hole in an exterior wall, though this is not recommended.
 Window air conditioners are commonly used for single rooms.

 Through-the-Wall Air Conditioners